cointobanks/lifetioncoin-docs/_includes/devdoc/guide_p2p_network.md

 for any peer who wants to keep track of unconfirmed transactions, such as peers serving unconfirmed transaction information to SPV clients.

-Because unconfirmed transactions have no permanent status in Dash, Dash Core stores them in non-persistent memory, calling them a memory pool or mempool.
+Because unconfirmed transactions have no permanent status in Lifetioncoin, Lifetioncoin Core stores them in non-persistent memory, calling them a memory pool or mempool.
 When a peer shuts down, its memory pool is lost except for any transactions stored by its wallet.
 This means that never-mined unconfirmed transactions tend to slowly disappear from the network as